 - Now it’s 4 hextet, convert the first octet from hexadecimal to binary: 45-> 01000101

-An easy way to identify that an address was more than likely created using EUI-64 is the FFFE located in the middle of the Interface ID.
-The benefit of EUI-64 is the Ethernet MAC address can be used to find out the Interface ID.
+An easy way to find that an address was more than likely created using EUI-64 is the FFFE located in the middle of the Interface ID.
+We can use MAC address to fined out the interface ID, this is the benefit of EUI-64.
 The Network administrators can easily track an IPv6 address to an end-device using the unique MAC address. but, this also caused privacy among users, because their packets can be traced to the actual physical computer.
-So, a randomly generated Interface ID may be used in its place.
+So, we can use a randomly generated Interface ID in its place.